 For some, Linkedin is a necessary evil – anybody who is serious about running a business should have a presence on the platform, even if they’re not sure how to leverage that presence in a way that benefits their business.

 For other freelancers, Linkedin is about as pointless as Google+ (which, yes, is still a thing).
 Yes, it’s out there, but why?

 Love it or hate it, Linkedin is a ginormous, opportunity-filled platform, and it would be silly to ignore its potential as a source of leads for your freelance business.

-In April 2017, Linkedin reported 500 million registered users from 200 countries.
-Bear in mind that these are registered users, not active members, so the scope for connecting with prospects and growing your business is HUGE.
+Linkedin has almost 700 million registered users from over 200 countries.
+Bear in mind that these are registered users, so the scope for connecting with prospects and growing your business is HUGE.

 If you would like to attract leads from Linkedin, try these quick-action tips:

 Most people forget that Linkedin is a networking tool used by professionals.
 That means that, at any point in time, recruiters could be searching the platform for someone with your skills, or a fellow entrepreneur could be looking for a joint venture partner.

 So, when it comes to getting leads on Linkedin, the possibilities are indeed limitless.

 It stands to reason then, that the first place to start with is your profile.
 Make sure it’s optimised for search so that it can come up in search engine results for people searching for your skills or expertise on Linkedin.